willogy-team/insights--tensorflow/part3/README.md

 ## Visualizing filters of convolutional layers [1]

-A filter is a collection of weights that are learned by neural network by training on data.
-The filter of a convolutional layer has a 2d structure, so we can visualize it as an image to get an insights of what information is learned.
+A filter is a collection of weights that are learned by the neural network by training on data.
+The filter of a convolutional layer has a 2d structure, so we can visualize it as an image to get an insight into what information is learned.

 Before that, from the ```model``` variable, we need to take out the convolutional layers, all the other layers are not included.